WayneDW/WayneDW.github.io/_pages/about.md

 This space explores sequential sampling techniques with a focus on their applications in guiding diffusion models, vision-language models, and financial market simulations.

-**Efficient Diffusion Models** – Improving the transport efficiency for diffusion generations.
+**Diffusion Models** – Improving the transport efficiency for diffusion generations.

 **Sequential Sampling** – Inference-time steering for diffusion and vision-language models.